Start Your LLC Online With Nolo Today

 2. File Articles of Organization

 Every Georgia SMLLC must have a registered agent.
-A registered agent is an individual or business entity that agrees to accept legal papers on behalf of the SMLLC.
+A registered agent is an individual or business that agrees to accept legal papers on behalf of the SMLLC.
 The registered agent can be an individual Georgia resident or a domestic or foreign corporation authorized to do business in Georgia.
 The registered agent must have a physical street address in Georgia.

 3. Prepare an Operating Agreement

-The operating agreement is usually made between the single member and the LLC itself.
-The agreement typically covers the member's rights, duties, and obligations, as well as the SMLLC's management structure.
-Having an agreement in place can help with liability protection by separating your business from you personally.
+Creating an operating agreement for your SMLLC has many advantages.
+Having an agreement can help with liability protection by separating your business from you personally.
 It also can be useful with lenders and other businesses when entering into business transactions.

 4. Do You Need an EIN?